 |Getting ready for Los Tres Reyes Magos|

 - Fostering his relationship with his extended family, and creating new memories has been easy since we travel to Puerto Rico every other year, and the year that we don’t travel we always have his Abuela or his Titi Gladys with the familia come over to visit.
-He knows who is his extended family, including the ones that do not live in Puerto Rico.
+He knows who are his extended family, including the ones that do not live in Puerto Rico.
 Our relatives living in the states have come to visit us, or we have gone to visit them.
-His extended family is very much “present” in his life, through out the year they send him letters, and/or packages to keep in touch with him.
+His extended family is very much “present” in his life, throughout the year they send him letters, and/or packages to keep in touch with him.
 (We have used video chat, but not as often as we should).

 - Although, a little hard (because of the difficulty of finding the ingredients locally) is introducing little one to Latin cooking.
-He loves soul food, but is having a hard time assimilating his palate to Latin cuisine.
+He loves soul food but is having a hard time assimilating his palate to Latin cuisine.
 It’s a treat when we receive from Puerto Rico: guineos verdes (green bananas), papaya (tropical fruit), gandules (pigeon peas) and/or ajies dulces (sweet peppers) so we can whip up a Latin dish.
 I often make a delish flan which is now our “go” to dessert for parties, and gatherings.